 And due to their neutral flavor, they’re adaptable to endless recipes making them a longtime staple in culinary culture worldwide.
 So ditch the idea that they’re only good to have around in times of crisis.

-Related Reading: How to Shop for Groceries If You’re Concerned About Coronavirus
+Related Reading: How to Safely Shop for Groceries During the Coronavirus Pandemic

 First Things First